Can LLMs facilitate interpretation of pre-trained language models?: Methodology

 \subsection{Concept Annotation}

-Each encoded concept represents a latent relationship between the words present in the cluster.
-The relationship could be lexical, morphological, semantic or any linguistic property learned by the model.
-Figure \ref{fig:SampleConceptsLearnedInBert} shows examples of concepts encoded in BERT-base-cased model.
+Encoded concepts capture latent relationships among words within a cluster, encompassing various forms of similarity such as lexical, syntactic, semantic, or specific patterns relevant to the task or data.
+Figure \ref{fig:SampleConceptsLearnedInBert} provides illustrative examples of concepts encoded in the BERT-base-cased model.

 This work leverages the recent advancements in prompt-based approaches, which are enabled by large language models such as GPT-3 \cite{GPT-3}.
 Specifically, we utilize a zero-shot learning strategy, where the model is solely provided with a natural language instruction that describes the task of labeling the concept.
-We used ChatGPT with zero-shot prompt to annotate the latent concepts with the following settings:
+We used ChatGPT with zero-shot prompt to annotate the latent concepts with the following settings:\footnote{We experimented with several prompts, see Appendix \ref{sec:optimalPrompt} for details.} \\

-\texttt{Assistant is a large language model trained by OpenAI} \\ \\ \texttt{Instructions:} \\ \texttt{Give a short and concise label that best describes the following list of words: [``word 1'', ``word 2'', ..., ``word N'']} \\
+\texttt{Assistant is a large language model trained by OpenAI} \\ \texttt{Instructions:} \\ \texttt{Give a short and concise label that best describes the following list of words: [``word 1'', ``word 2'', ..., ``word N'']}